 Nitin Shah, M.D. is Professor of Anesthesiology at Loma Linda University and Assistant Chief of Anesthesiology and Chief of the Surgical ICU of Long Beach Veterans Healthcare System.
 His medical practice has included work in India; Zambia and Zimbabwe, Africa; and New York and California in the US.
 He has held numerous board and Officer positions in various Jain organizations, including President of the Jain Center of Southern California.
 He is presently a member and Chair of the Board of Directors of Shanti Charities and a Director of the American Chamber of Commerce.
 He has extensive fund raising experience for social and health needs around the world and has worked closely with President Kuan in sponsoring or assisting with multi-faith educational programs and conferences.

-Mr. Wernett is one of the principals of MissionInsite and an ordained United Methodist minister.
+Rev. Wernett is an ordained United Methodist minister.
+He was one of the principals of MissionInsite.
 He joined Mike Regele and Chuck Salter in 2007 to create MissionInsite.
 He was also a principal with Percept, Inc. for 16 years, leading its client development department and serving as its president for three years.
+Both companies provided community-based ministry and mission decision support information to National Denominational Offices, their Conference, Synod, Diocese, Regional leaders, and their local churches.

-Eight years as a pastor of local churches in the Eastern Pennsylvania Conference.
-Churches included a two point charge and 600 member congregation.
+- Eight years as a pastor of local churches in the Eastern Pennsylvania Conference.
+Churches included a two-point charge and 400-member congregation.